pyblosxom/pyblosxom/docs/deploy_cgi.rst

 advanced and we consider these things to be very much a "you're on your own" kind of issue.

-If you ever have problems with PyBlosxom and you ask us questions on the pyblosxom-users or pyblosxom-devel mailing lists, make sure you explicitly state what things you've done from this chapter.
+If you ever have problems with Pyblosxom and you ask us questions on the pyblosxom-users or pyblosxom-devel mailing lists, make sure you explicitly state what things you've done from this chapter.
 It'll go a long way in helping us to help you.